 Your teeth are frequently under attack from acids, but the good news is this damage is constantly being reversed.
-Acids leech minerals from the enamel through a process called demineralization.
+Acids leech minerals from the enamel through a process called demineralisation.
 Fortunately, the natural process of remineralisation replaces those minerals and strengthens the teeth all over again – and your saliva is a key player.
 Saliva contains minerals such as calcium and phosphates to help repair the teeth.
 Fluoride is another mineral that helps repair weakened enamel.
 However, if you eat a lot of sweets and starches throughout the day, replacing lost minerals can only do so much to prevent the effects of sugar on teeth.

 How can you prevent tooth decay?

 Whenever you eat, the bacteria naturally found within your mouth works hard to break down the food, which in turn causes acid to develop.
-The acid produced within your mouth can then begins to break down the structure of your teeth, along with destroying your tooth enamel and dentine, which then results in tooth decay.
-We are all at risk of developing tooth decay due to the presence of bacteria in our mouths, however children have a higher risk than adults.
-Taking good care of your teeth and practicing a healthy lifestyle is the best way to decrease the risk of oral disease.
+The acid produced within your mouth then begins to break down the structure of your teeth, along with destroying your tooth enamel and dentine, which then results in tooth decay.
+We are all at risk of developing tooth decay due to the presence of bacteria in our mouths, however, children have a higher risk than adults.
+Taking good care of your teeth and practising a healthy lifestyle is the best way to decrease the risk of oral disease.

 Make regular trips to the dentist

 Making regular visits to the dentist for oral examinations and cleaning is one of the best ways to reduce the risk of tooth decay developing.
 The Australian Dental Association recommends that children should have an oral health assessment once they have developed their first tooth or when they are 12 months old.
 Ensuring regular trips to your dental practitioner can assist in diagnosing and treating any oral conditions that could cause damage to your family’s teeth.